JC144/NavigationWizard/README.md

 # Navigation Wizard

+*Because I always do SPA and I always recreate a navigation system from scratch...*

+**Corporate version below:**

 Navigation Wizard is a lightweight JavaScript vanilla library to create multi-step wizards or screen navigation flows in your web applications.

 It provides an easy-to-use interface for managing screen transitions, navigation controls, and custom logic for screen progression.